tzolov/zeppelin-ambari-plugin/README.md

 The `build/distributions/` contains the a generic tar.gz as well as RPM pacakges for each suppoerted stack.

 ## How to Use
-Install the plugin to Ambari and then deploy the Zeppeling service.
+Install the plugin to Ambari and then deploy the Zeppelin service.
 #### Install the plugin
 Add the Big-Data YUM repository to your CentOS/RedHat system, install the latest Zeppelin plugin RPM and restart the Ambari Server:
 ```